Computers and Processors

 This course aims to:

-1. Specify the functions of key hardware components of computers, explain how they carry out these functions and indicate trends in their development.
+1. Identify the functions of key hardware components of computers, explain how they carry out these functions, and describe trends in their development.

 2. Illustrate ways in which the hardware components of computers and computer-based systems intercommunicate.